tiagozacarias/batch_linux/README.md

 The structure of the hosts file is defined in a way that allows the tool to limit the search by creating groups of hosts.

-* Each expect file contains the user and password environment variables that must be included in the ~/.bashrc of the user who will run the tools, it is in these variables that the expect script will use to authenticate into the host groups to perform the operations.
+* Each netmiko file contains the user and password environment variables that must be included in the ~/.bashrc of the user who will run the tools, it is in these variables that the netmiko module will use to authenticate into the host groups to perform the operations.

 			  - export USERNAME_NETMIKO = "username"